“ST GEORGE – 1993.” Bronze sculpture 3600cm ( 12ft ), Commissioned by

 James Sherwood for the Windsor Court Hotel, New Orleans, USA.

 ST GEORGE IN NEW ORLEANS

-Considering the historical ramification between the British and New Orleans I thought the subject of St. George would prove a sensible solution to a rather tricky chauvinistic problem.
-It would give me also the opportunity to make an heroic image, a figure with some power and to have some fun with the fountain.
-Two dragons to give the narrative an awesome symmetry.
-The resulting image I am pleased with.
+Considering the historical ramifications between the British and New Orleans, I thought the Subject of St. George would be a sensible solution to a rather tricky chauvinistic problem.
+It would also allow me to make a heroic image, a figure with some power, and to have fun with the fountain.
+Two dragons give the narrative a remarkable symmetry—the resulting image pleased.

-I set out to make the figure of a knight, that had some chivalry in his bearing, and the presence of a mythical hero.
-Equipped with armour and weaponry that look fit for the job. he appears to be capable of slaying dragons.
-The figure is ten feet high, standing on a base which is two feet high and includes the two creatures; on site the head of the knight is fourteen feet off the ground.
-The water I have used to create a mist from which the figure emerges, reminiscent of romantic Arthurian landscapes, with rainbows made by changing light.”
+I set out to make the figure of a knight with some chivalry in his bearing and the presence of a mythical hero.
+It is equipped with armour and weaponry that looks fit for the job.
+He appears to be capable of slaying dragons.
+The figure is ten feet high, standing on a base two feet tall and includes the two creatures; on-site, the head of the knight is fourteen feet off the ground.
+The water I have used creates a mist from which the figure emerges, reminiscent of romantic Arthurian landscapes, with rainbows made by changing light.”